 - Interaction Rate/ Click-trough-rate (CTR): The number of clicks divided by the number of times your ad appears on someone’s screen (impression).
 The highest percentage, the better.

 - Average Cost: the average price each click costs you.

-- Conversions: the number of times your ads led to the visitor doing an important action on your website (purchase, subscribe, contact etc).
+- Conversions: the number of times your ads led to the visitor doing an important action on your website (purchase, subscribe, contact, etc).
 Probably the most important metric with the next 2 ones.

 - Cost per Conversion: total cost of your ads divided by the number of successful conversions.
 Your objective is to keep this metric under a certain amount.
-For example, if your ad focuses on selling a $200 watch, you want your cost per conversion (here, purchasing a watch) to be under $200 (certainly less as you should include manufacturing, shipping etc) to generate a profit.
+For example, if your ad focuses on selling a $200 watch, you want your cost per conversion (here, purchasing a watch) to be under $200 (certainly less as you should include manufacturing, shipping, etc) to generate a profit.
 In some cases, you might be fine losing money on a first purchase…

 - Conversion Rate: same in spirit as CTR, you divide the number of conversions by the number of clicks.
-One of your main focus will be to increase this rate as doing so will mean that you are not wasting your budget on useless clicks (that waste your ad budget…)
+One of your main goal will be to increase this rate as doing so will mean that you are not wasting your budget on useless clicks (that waste your ad budget…)

 Google Ads Optimization